TheGeekOnSkates/breakaway-basic/new/notes.md

 # BREAKAWAY BASIC OVERHAUL

-## Why the overhaul?

-This major revision does a few very important things differently:

-* It *doesn't* use any heap memory.
-I could probably debug my existing dev branch with valgrind now that I've more or less figured out how.
-But this sounded more fun. :)
-* It's not using any OS-dependent code.
-Porting comes after it works on one system well. :)
-* It focuses on the basics (no cheesy pun intended) - get the minimal language spec working first, then add all the fun stuff my other one had.

 ## Syntax

 For now, my goal is to make it meet the [Tiny BASIC grammar](https://en.wikipedia.org/wiki/Tiny_BASIC#Formal_grammar).
 For my own purposes (and future editing), here is that grammar: